mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

 #### ThemeProvider

-If you are using the utilities from `@material-ui/styles` together with the `@material-ui/core`, you should replace the usage of `ThemeProvider` from `@material-ui/styles` with the one exported from `@material-ui/core/styles`.
+If you are using the utilities from `@material-ui/styles` together with the `@material-ui/core`, you should replace the use of `ThemeProvider` from `@material-ui/styles` with the one exported from `@material-ui/core/styles`.
 This way, the `theme` provided in the context will be available in both the styling utilities exported from `@material-ui/styles`, like `makeStyles`, `withStyles` etc. and the Material-UI components.

 ```diff
 -import { ThemeProvider } from '@material-ui/styles';